“Trouble springs from idleness and grievous toil from needless ease”

 Vacation

-More often than not, the response I get from children when asked what they are doing for the holiday is that they are travelling.
-This is good as it is part of education and acquisition of knowledge.
-The important thing is that children should visit places of interest and also engage in fun based activities.
+More often than not, when I ask children what they are doing for the holiday, they say they are traveling.
+This is good as it is part of education and the acquisition of knowledge.
+The important thing is that children should visit places of interest and also engage in fun-based activities.

 Summer Camps

-There are also camps that they can be registered on daily or residential basis that will keep them busy.
-Check our Summer Camps Lagos 2018 Guide for suitable options
+There are also camps they can register for on a daily or residential basis to keep them busy.

 Spend the vacation as a family!

-This is usually when parents also get to know more about their children.
-They also get to know what they can or cannot do especially when there is no domestic help around.
-The practice of fathers planning a family vacation without been part of holiday should be totally discouraged!
+This is usually when parents also learn more about their children.
+They also learn what they can and cannot do, especially when there is no domestic help around.
+The practice of fathers planning a family vacation without being part of the holiday should be totally discouraged!
 They must find time to join in at some point.

 [Money matters – Planning a family holiday?]

-Once we are certain of the goals we want our children to achieve over the holiday, we need to carry out our research on where these services would best be provided.
-As much as we want to get the children busy, we must also not lose sight of their safety, protection, general well-being, continuous interaction and our communication with them.
-Getting feed-back from them and from the people they are engaged with at their respective places of engagement should be entertained.
+Once we are certain of the goals we want our children to achieve over the holiday, we need to conduct research into where these services would be best provided.
+As much as we want to keep the children busy, we must not lose sight of their safety, protection, overall well-being, ongoing interaction, and our communication with them.
+Getting feedback from them and from the people they engage with at their respective places of engagement should be considered.

-All these activities can be put under an umbrella as we try to achieve a flexible and balanced purpose of leisure, skills, character formation, knowledge acquisition and even good and sound sleep!
-After all it’s holiday time!
+All these activities can be grouped under an umbrella as we pursue a flexible, balanced approach to leisure, skills, character formation, knowledge acquisition, and even good, sound sleep!
+After all, it’s holiday time!

-The HOLIDAY period serves as a very good time for we parents to know more about our children while we train, bond, connect, and have good fun before they return to the teachings from their places of learning as well face the rigours of another academic session.
+The HOLIDAY period is a very good time for us parents to get to know our children better while we train, bond, connect, and have fun before they return to their studies at their places of learning and face the rigors of another academic session.

-In the meantime let’s continue to develop on your relationships and find time to
+In the meantime, let’s continue to develop your relationships and find time to

 Contributed © Mrs Abimbola Somolu